 This can be anything from reviews, video testimonials, quotes

-Don’t settle for stock photography and cliché marketing phrases which audiences are used to seeing.
+Don’t settle for stock photography and cliché marketing phrases which audiences see everywhere.
 Differentiate by thinking outside of what your competition already does.

 Social proof can be showcased in future content marketing in order to “prove” your level of quality and professionalism to the public.